GLOBAL MARKETS-Shares rise on US housing data, earnings; euro up

 Growing speculation that Spain will ask for a bailout next month lifted the euro.
 A possible line of credit to Spain and some easing of German opposition to aid for Greece and Spain were also likely to support the euro in the near term.

-Wall Street was mostly higher, putting the S&P 500 on track for a third day of gains, but disappointing results from Intel Corp and IBM weighed on the Dow, and less so for Nasdaq, for much of the session.
+Wall Street was mostly higher, putting the S&P 500 on track for a third day of gains, but disappointing results from Intel Corp and IBM weighed on the Dow and late in the session, on Nasdaq.

 “It seems like it’s a classic earnings period reaction.
 Either people are too exuberant and expectations are raised too high to beat when the actual number comes out or people are too pessimistic and the earnings are just not as low,” said Rick Meckler, president of hedge fund LibertyView Capital Management in Jersey City, New Jersey.